Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • It produces mild peripheral vasodilation.

-• There is slight fall in BP.
+• There is a slight fall in BP.

 Question 3.
 Describe the pathophysiology, clinical features and management of haemorrhage or hypovolaemic shock.